-One of the most important steps in designing any Variational Quantum Algorithm is the selection of its initial ansatz.
-There is a wide variety of ansatzes that can be prepared like the Hardware-Efficient Ansatzes \cite{hardwareefficient}, Symmetry preserving ansatzes \cite{symmansatze}, problem inspired ansatz like the Unitary Coupled Cluster (UCC) \cite{unitarycoupledansatz}, quantum alternating operator ansatz \cite{alternatingansatzqaoa}, variational hamiltonian ansatz \cite{hamiltonianansatz}, variable structure ansatz \cite{adapt}.
-The Hardware-Efficient Ansatzes (HEAs) are very versatile and can be easily tailored to the quantum device they are being used in.
-This feature and the ease of their construction led to their wide usage for various tasks \cite{practicaluseofhea,hardwareeffi1,hardwarefficient2}.
-There is a need to determine the quality of each ansatz.
-One of such measures is the expressibility.
-It is defined as the ability of an ansatz to uniformly explore the space of all possible unitaries ($\mathcal{U}(d)$).
-Formally, the expressibility of an ansatz is measured by the distance between the uniform distribution of unitaries sampled by changing the parameters in the ansatz and the distribution of unitaries uniformly sampled from the maximally expressive Haar distribution \cite{zoeholmes,entangling,alternatingexp}.
-However, their expression for quantifying expressibility by use of unitary t-design \cite{randomquantum} is expensive to calculate and has several constraints.
-Other measures to quantify expressibility have been developed which deal with particular ansatzes \cite{Abbas2021,huggins2019towards}.
-Recently, the first step towards a general expression for the expressibility of an ansatz in terms of the local qudit dimension, number of trainable gates, and the types of gates used was taken \cite{originalpaper}.
-It uses the covering number\cite{coveringnumber} of the hypothesis space of the ansatz as a quantifier to get an upper bound for the expressibility of the said ansatz.
-The expressibility of an ansatz is not a complete measure of its performance.
-It has been shown that ansatzes like HEAs with a large depth suffer from barren plateaus \cite{barren} due to their high expressibility \cite{zoeholmes}.
+A crucial step in designing a Variational Quantum Algorithm is the selection of its initial ansatz.
+A wide variety of ansatzes can be found in the literature, such as hardware-efficient ansatzes \cite{hardwareefficient}, symmetry-preserving ansatzes \cite{symmansatze}, as well as problem-inspired ansatzes, e.g., Unitary Coupled Cluster (UCC) \cite{unitarycoupledansatz}, quantum alternating operator ansatz \cite{alternatingansatzqaoa}, variational Hamiltonian ansatz \cite{hamiltonianansatz}, variable structure ansatz \cite{adapt}.
+The Hardware-Efficient ansatzes (HEAs) are very versatile and can be easily tailored to the quantum device they are being used in.
+This feature and the ease of their construction led to their wide usage for various tasks \cite{practicaluseofhea,hardwareeffi1,hardwarefficient2}, whereas more general ansatzes, such as the quantum alternating operator ansatz \cite{alternatingansatzqaoa}, have also been proven to work well for certain problems.
+This leads to a practical need to determine the quality of each ansatz.
+One of such measures is the expressibility of an ansatz.
+Expressibility can be defined as the ability of an ansatz to uniformly explore the space of all possible unitaries ($\mathcal{U}(d)$).
+Formally, the expressibility of an ansatz is measured by the distance between the uniform distribution of unitaries sampled by changing the parameters in the ansatz and the uniform distribution of unitaries sampled from the maximally expressive Haar distribution\cite{zoeholmes,entangling,alternatingexp}.
+However, the expression for quantifying expressibility is provided by using the unitary t-design \cite{randomquantum}, which is expensive to compute and has several constraints.
+Other measures have also been developed to quantify expressibility that deal with particular ansatzes \cite{Abbas2021,huggins2019towards}.
+The first step towards deriving an analytical expression for the expressibility of an ansatz in terms of its Hilbert space dimensions, the number of trainable gates, and the types of gates used was taken in \cite{originalpaper}.
+It uses the covering number\cite{coveringnumber} of the hypothesis space of the ansatz as a quantifier to obtain an upper bound for the expressibility of the said ansatz.
+The expressibility of an ansatz has an interesting relation with its performance.
+It was shown that, ansatzes like HEAs with a large circuit depth suffer from barren plateaus \cite{barren} due to their high expressibility \cite{zoeholmes}.
 It must be noted that vanishing gradients have been seen for shallow circuits too \cite{shallow}.
-This leads to trainability issues for these ansatzes \cite{barren,shallow,zoeholmes,dqnn,train1}
+This leads to trainability issues for these ansatzes \cite{barren,shallow,zoeholmes,dqnn,train1,rosa}